C'mon, Drake's Reaction to Making Out with Madonna Proves He's a Bigger Baby Than We First Imagined

 It looked great!
 Drake had been elevated to Britney Spears level status.
 But then Madonna pulled away and this happened.

 Listen, I’ve had some slammers, some snogs that’ve tasted like an embryonic bird has been left to perspire under someone’s tongue, but never have I reacted with immediate and horrified recoil.
-Some people have said it looks like Madonna went full Dementor on his respiratory system.
+It looks like Madonna went full Dementor on his respiratory system.

 I don’t get it though.
 What happened?
 This is the most offensive reaction to a kiss I’ve ever seen.
 Does Madonna actually keep embryonic baby-birds under her tongue?
 I don’t think so.
 Maybe she blew in his mouth?
 Drake does look real upset, like making out with Madonna is the most harrowing experience he’s encountered, but a short, sharp, mouth-blow can be kinda fun.
 It’s a great recreational activity.
 Try it sometime!